-After removing barcodes and trimming 3’end of the reads, we aligned the reads to hg19 with Bowtie2 (version 2.3.3.1) in a single-end read mode.
+After removing barcodes and trimming the enriched A’s at 3'-end , we aligned the reads to hg19 with Bowtie2 (version 2.3.3.1) in a single-end read mode.
 No additional parameters were applied.

 Reads aligned with higher confidence (i.e., MAPQ>=20) were only retained.
 Any read mapped to either PhiX control or decoy of chromosome contigs are excluded.
-Taking into account both the read tag mentioned in the pre-processing step and 5' end alignment position, we recognized whether the reads are PCR duplicated or not.
+A read in which the sample barcode recorded in header and the 5'-end alignment position are identical to the other is considered as PCR duplicated.
 All duplicated reads were collapsed.
 Some reads can be potentially originated from a highly-enriched A’s region in the reference genome sequence.
-Therefore, we examined the mapping coordinate of each read 3’ end.
+Therefore, we examined the mapping coordinate of each read 3' end.
 If the number of 'A' in the reference genome sequence is >=7 out of 8 bp window, we exclude the reads from further analysis.

 Recruiting Putative PolyA Sites